imt-mobisyst/pkg-multibot/README.md

 - **on a common network :** all the robots are on the same network, and communicate through it
 - **ad-hoc :** each robot communicates informations to its neighbours (peer to peer)

-> The names of these architectures might be different in the litterature
+> The names of these architectures might be different in the literature

 > [!NOTE]
 > Any of the previous communication methods could be adapted to work with these architectures